MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/7-copilot-in-excel.md

 ### Wrap-up

 With the help of Copilot, you've analyzed complex data sets and gained insights on product performance and customer feedback.
 These insights can be used to inform your next business review.

-> **TIP:** If you want to explore further, try asking Copilot additional questions related to sales trends or customer satisfaction.